Tokarsky98/PlaywrightMT/README.md

 ### Limitations

 -   `.env.example` file has valid login and password.
 It is caused by CI configuration which creates copy of this file and calls it `.env`.
 It solves problem with `dot.env` on CI.
 On `https://www.saucedemo.com/` website you can find other credentials but for now they are configured for `standard_user`.

+## Rules - draft

+1. Use `Conventional Commits` to make commits more readable and organized